-The Committee will consider special circumstances as long as a request is made in writing and the circumstances are well documented.
-Requests and documentation must be on file before the Committee makes a decision.
+The Committee will consider special circumstances as long as a request is made in writing and any requested documentation is provided.

 No. The scholarship award is not a loan and does not need to be repaid.

 Yes.
-When a family receives an acceptance they will have payment plan options to select from on their contract.
+When a family receives an acceptance contract, payment plan options are provided.

-It is the philosophy of the Idyllwild Arts Academy to continue scholarship support for returning students who qualify.
-The criteria for qualification include family need and the continued academic, artistic, and social growth of the student.
+Idyllwild Arts Academy continues scholarship support for returning students who continue to qualify, based on family need and the continued academic, artistic, and social growth of the student.